Elder ( Sambucus nigra )

-As I bicycle my daily route along some fields and the edges of woods, the sweet scent of elder makes me want to stay there the whole day.
-It is inviting, intoxicating, playful and magical at the same time.
+Cycling my daily route along the edges of woods, the scent of elder makes me want to stay there the whole day.
+It is inviting, playful and magical at the same time.

 When I get back home in the sunny morning, I quickly pick up my flower clippers and a paper bag, and head to the edges of the woods, where light and shadow meet, where the white flowers wink to me, the origins of the sweet scent.